 Meet Your UAMFT Board of Directors

-Justin K. McPheters, MS, LMFT
+Justin K. McPheters, PhD, LMFT

 Justin McPheters worked in a program for autistic children and a residential treatment facility for teenagers during his undergraduate studies at Brigham Young University.
 He then received master’s and doctoral degrees in marriage and family therapy from Syracuse University in Upstate New York.
 He went on to complete a doctoral fellowship focused on families, illness, and collaborative healthcare at the Chicago Center for Family Health.
 Currently, He works for Family Services as a Group Manager overseeing operations outside of North America.
 He also maintains a private clinical practice in Bountiful, UT.
 He loves to get outside to hike canyons and mountain peaks with his five children and to run as a couple with Katrina Dart McPheters.